|Click on images for enlargements and click again to return to the main page|

 The Association was represented both at the Commemoration Service to

 celebrate the formation of the Royal Air Force (99 years) on the 2nd April

 2017 , at St Clement Danes Church, followed by the Air Force Board reception

 held in the Royal Courts of Justice' .

 Photo : Left to right : Evelyn Hendrie, John Cairns (Chairman) Linda Bulloch, and Andrew Roberts (Vice President)

 |2017 Battle of the Atlantic Commemorations|

-The Act of Commemoration for those who lost their lives while operating from Scotland during WWII will be held at 1400 on Sunday 7th May at the Coastal Command Memorial in the grounds of the Scottish Sea Bird Centre, North Berwick.
-The Memorial is located with spectacular views towards Bass Rock, but is exposed to real Coastal Command weather - so wrap up well!
+The Act of Commemoration for those who lost their lives while operating from Scotland during WWII was held at 1400 on Sunday 7th May at the Coastal Command Memorial in the grounds of the Scottish Sea Bird Centre, North Berwick.
+The Memorial, located with spectacular views towards Bass Rock, is exposed to real Coastal Command weather.

 Remembrance Parade at the Cenotaph in

 |The Association was well represented at the Cenotaph in Whitehall on the 13th November 2016, following the British Legion Service of Remembrance members took part in the march past, the salute being taken by HRH the Prince of Wales.|